TorryDo/TorryDo/README.md

 ### A Passionate Mobile Engineer, currently learning Backend & AI 🔥

-As a mobile engineer, I'm passionate about developing creative and valuable apps that exceed user expectations.
 I'm always learning and experimenting with new technologies to make my designs and features stand out.
-Collaboration and accountability are key principles in my work, and I believe that they are essential for creating top-quality projects. 🏆
+Collaboration and responsibility are key principles in my work, and I believe that they are essential for creating top-quality projects. 🏆

 <br>